-Random matrix studies can be traced back a long time ago, but are an intense research subject nowadays [1].
-They were an essential part of discoveries in nuclear physics [2, 3].
-Thereafter, the emergence of amorphous and/or disordered alloys as interesting materials led to consider the distribution of eigenvalues, λ , for the Green's function (itself a random matrix) associated to the Hamiltonian describing the system [4]; see Eq.(10) below.
+Random matrix studies can be traced back a long time but are an intense research subject nowadays [1].
+They were an essential part of discoveries in nuclear physics [2,3].
+Thereafter, the emergence of amorphous and/or disordered alloys as interesting materials led to the consideration of the distribution of eigenvalues λ for the Green's function (itself a random matrix) associated with the Hamiltonian describing the system [4]; see Eq.
+(10) below.

-In brief, it is well known that the density of states is the imaginary (Im) part of this Green's function, the energy states being the eigenvalues [5, 6].
-Thus, the eigenvalue spectrum has to be well known, in particular in order to determine the presence of (optical or conduction) spectral gaps and state localization, like in the context of Anderson model [7, 8] and spin glass models [9].
-Moreover, the largest (necessarily real according to the Perron-Frobenius) and the next to largest eigenvalues (not necessarily real in the case of asymmetric matrices) are, for the former, indications of the ground state of the system, through an approximation of the free energy and of the diffusion (or relaxation) coefficient, for the latter.
-From a "more general" point of view, let us simply say that the Averaged Eigenvalue Density (AED) and its properties have to be calculated, or must receive some theoretical estimate with enough precision taking into account the system finite size, the best being when searching for universal features.
+In brief, it is well known that the density of states is the imaginary (Im) part of this Green's function, the energy states being the eigenvalues [5,6].
+Thus, the eigenvalue spectrum has to be well known, in particular, to determine the presence of (optical or conduction) spectral gaps and state localization, such as in the context of the Anderson model [7,8] and spin glass models [9].
+Moreover, the largest (necessarily real according to the Perron-Frobenius theorem) and the next-to-largest eigenvalues (not necessarily real in the case of asymmetric matrices) are, for the former, indications of the ground state of the system, through an approximation of the free energy and of the diffusion (or relaxation) coefficient for the latter.
+From a "more general" point of view, let us simply say that the averaged eigenvalue density (AED) and its properties have to be calculated, or must receive some theoretical estimate with enough precision taking into account the system finite size-the best being when searching for universal features.

-There is a large body of mathematical work on the spectra of random matrices, ranging from modern versions of Perron-Frobenius theorem for non-negative matrices [10, 11], - up to recent results reviewed by Brualdi [12] and others like in [13-18].
-In fact, a paper on "finite size corrections to disordered Ising models", on random regular graphs [19], recently appeared [20], indicating the up-to-date interest of considering binary distributions in the context of random matrices and graphs.
-When this paper was in its final stage, a review [21] appeared on the "random-matrix theory of Majorana fermions and topological superconductors", indicating the up-to-date interest in the matter.
+There is a large body of mathematical work on the spectra of random matrices, ranging from modern versions of Perron-Frobenius theorem for non-negative matrices [10,11], up to recent results reviewed in Refs.
+[12-17].
+In fact, a paper on "finite size corrections to disordered Ising models," on random regular graphs [18] recently appeared [19], indicating the up-to-date interest of considering binary distributions in the context of random matrices and graphs.
+When this paper was in its final stage, a review [20] appeared on the "random-matrix theory of Majorana fermions and topological superconductors," indicating the up-to-date interest in the matter

-One of the most studied ensembles of random matrices is the Gaussian Orthogonal Ensemble (GOE), of $N \ge N$ real symmetric matrices which is invariant under orthogonal transformations [22-26].
-Much attention has been paid to the calculation of its AED.
-It was shown by Wigner [27] that the AED for the GOE in the limiting case of N going to infinity is a semicircle.
-This, amongst many other early results in the field of random matrices, can be found in the early texts by Porter [33] and by Mehta [34].
-Most of the investigation methods rely either on elaborate moment and cumulant expansions or on the properties of Orthogonal Polynomials [35-37].
-A radically different method was presented by Edwards and Jones [38] for calculating the AED.
-The Edwards and Jones (EJ) method relied on the so called "replica trick", first employed by Edwards [39] in the study of polymer physics, reviewed by Advani et al., [40] for example, which led to the renormalization group technique later on.
+One of the most studied ensembles of random matrices is the Gaussian orthogonal ensemble (GOE) of $N \times N$ real symmetric matrices, which is invariant under orthogonal transformations [21-24].
+Much attention has focused on calculating its AED.
+It was shown by Wigner [25] that the AED for the GOE in the limiting case of N going to infinity is a semicircle.
+This, among many other early results in the field of random matrices, can be found in the early texts by Porter [26] and by Mehta [27].
+Most of the investigation methods rely either on elaborate moment and cumulant expansions or on the properties of orthogonal polynomials [28-30].
+A radically different method was presented by Edwards and Jones [31] for calculating the AED.
+The Edwards and Jones (EJ) method relied on the so called "replica trick" first employed by Edwards [32] in the study of polymer physics, reviewed by Advani et al. [33], for example, which led to the renormalization group technique later on.